minisbett/ultimate-osu-server-switcher/docs/README.md

 (if you chose to play on a third-party server).

 The certificates will be installed on the local machine, rather than just the local user to avoid a warning prompt the user has to agree with.
 This improves the switching agility to garantue the best user experience.
+Also why not, the hosts changes apply to the whole computer too.

 # Current servers
 >